The Pacman Frog is a colorful amphibian native to many countries in South America.

-Maintain a daytime temperature of 77 to 83°F and a night-time temperature of 70 to 75°F. If kept in a warm room pacman frogs are fine with a heat bulb during the day.
-Avoid using under-tank heat mats as they can burn a burrowing frog.
+Maintain a daytime temperature of 77 to 83°F and a night-time temperature of 70 to 75°F. If kept in a warm room Pacman frogs are fine with a heat bulb during the day.
+Avoid using under-tank heatmats.
+Any under-tank heater can burn a burrowing frog.

 Finally, provide your frog with a wide and shallow water dish.